videojs/videojs-contrib-ads/README.md

 This project includes a feature called `redispatch` which will monitor all [media events](https://developer.mozilla.org/en-US/docs/Web/Guide/Events/Media_events) and modify them with the goal of making the usage of ads transparent.
-For example, when an ad plays, an `adplaying` event will be sent rather than a `playing` event.
-Code that listens to the `playing` event will not see additional `playing` events due to an advertisement playing.
+For example, when an ad is playing, a `playing` event would be sent as an `adplaying` event.
+Code that listens to the `playing` event will not see `playing` events that result from an advertisement playing.

 In order for redispatch to work correctly, any ad plugin built using contrib-ads must be